1987 Gulf Coast tropical storm: Preparations and impact

 Due to the system's proximity to land upon being declared a tropical depression and subsequent intensity uncertainties, the unnamed storm posed several challenges to forecasters that "vividly illustrated limitations that are of major concern at the National Hurricane Center."
 With operational forecasters noting the possibility of intensification, the first-ever tropical storm warning was issued along the northern Gulf Coast between Matagorda, Texas and Morgan City, Louisiana on August 9.
 Prior to 1987, gale warnings were issued in areas where winds above 39 mph (63 km/h) were anticipated.
 This warning was later discontinued on August 10 once the system moved inland and weakened.
 The United States Coast Guard advised ships to seek harbor to avoid large swells associated with the cyclone.
 Additionally, some non-essential workers were evacuated from offshore rigs.
 By August 13, several flash flood watches were in place over portions of Mississippi, Alabama and Florida as remnants of the unnamed system slowly moved through the region.

 Throughout the United States, damage from the tropical storm amounted to $7.4 million, the majority of which resulted from flooding.
 Offshore, a woman was reported missing after she was thrown off her boat amidst rough seas produced by the storm.
 The system produced rainfall across a large swath of the southern states, with many areas recording more than 5 in.
 Though it made landfall in Texas, the system's asymmetric structure led to relatively little rain falling in the state, peaking at 4.25 in in Umbarger.
 In parts of Louisiana, many streets were left impassable by high waters, creating widespread traffic delays.
 The most significant impact took place in southern Mississippi where rainfall in excess of 12 in, peaking at 21.06 in in Vancleave, caused significant flash flooding, especially along the Biloxi and Tchoutacabouffa Rivers.
 The former of these experienced a record crest of 16.8 ft.
 More than 400 people were forced to evacuate due to rising water across the region as several homes were inundated with 2 to 4 ft of water.
 In Columbia, 12.2 in of rain fell in just eight hours, triggering flash floods that washed away a portion of a small dam.
 Further east in Baldwin County, Alabama and Pensacola, Florida, many roads ere closed or left impassable due to high water.
-Additionally, the system spawned a brief tornado in Mobile County but no damage resulted from it.
+The system spawned a brief tornado in Mobile County.